The Beacon Street Collection: Music

-A large number of songs on The Beacon Street Collection were written by Eric Stefani, who left the group before their third album was recorded.
-This gave the album a similar sound to their first album, No Doubt, in which Eric Stefani had collaborated in the writing of all the songs.
-Because the lyrics in Tragic Kingdom were written mainly by Gwen Stefani about her experiences in life, the style of music changed from what No Doubt had previously produced.
-Tom Dumont explained the change in sound in an interview for Backstage Online:
+A large number of songs on The Beacon Street Collection were written by Eric Stefani, who left the group before their third album was released.
+This gave the album a similar sound to their first album, No Doubt, in which Eric had collaborated in the writing of all the songs.

 Production

 No Doubt became frustrated at the lack of progress they were making with Interscope, who were proving unreliable in their support of the band.
 Instead, they built their own studio in their garage on Beacon Avenue in Anaheim, California Although the band had knowledge that they didn't want any songs to be released in an Interscope-distributed album, they recorded The Beacon Street Collection in their studio and Clear Lake Audio in one long weekend.
 Their independence shocked their company representative, Tony Ferguson, who had assumed they were recording a third single.

 Singles

 In 1994, before recording of the album had even begun, No Doubt released two seven-inch singles for their fans.
 The first was "Squeal", a song written by Eric Stefani, detailing a criminal's reaction to her partner's betrayal to the police.
 They had agreed to be "in this together" but, after he "squeals", she resolves to "kill the narc who wrote it and said it [that she was guilty of a crime]".
 The single's B-side was "My Room Is Still Clean", written by Tony Kanal and recorded live at the Icehouse in Fullerton, California on February 13, 1993.

 The second single was "Doghouse", written by Eric Stefani.
 It is about a man who is bullied and dominated by his girlfriend and is unwilling to force the situation to change.
 The song uses the metaphor of a dog and its master to illustrate the nature of the relationship, saying that she had got him "by the reins" and he has been "conditioned" by her.
 The single's B-side was "You Can't Teach an Ol' Dog New Tricks", written by Eric Stefani.